Skip to main content

 While some of the new core evaluation areas will be familiar to those used to the current framework, 'inclusion' and 'achievement' were not previously inspected as standalone areas.

-Ofsted’s continuous message has been that disadvantaged and vulnerable children are at the heart of their reforms, that inclusion takes centre stage and that achievement matters for all groups.
-However, schools and trusts have consistently raised concerns that Ofsted insufficiently considers individual school contexts when evaluating outcomes and attainment.
+Ofsted's continuous message has been that disadvantaged and vulnerable children are at the heart of their reforms, that inclusion takes centre stage and that achievement matters for all groups.
+However, we know that schools and trusts frequently express frustration that Ofsted has not fully taken into account a school's specific context when considering outcomes and attainment.

-Schools serving higher proportions of SEND pupils and socioeconomically disadvantaged students may have concerns about the enhanced focus on achievement, particularly when measured against national attainment and progress benchmarks.
+Schools with higher rates of SEND pupils and pupils from socioeconomically disadvantaged backgrounds for example, may be concerned about an enhanced focus on achievement, particularly when considered against the crude figures of national attainment and progress data.

 Ofsted will argue that the toolkits have been designed to cater for this and that the evidence-gathering in this area is not just about the pure data.
 The coming months will test whether that translates on the ground and whether the report cards will effectively communicate the impact of these challenges to parents.